Eslam-Salem/Udacity-Pitch_perfect/README.md

+# Udacity-Submission
+This repository contains the project submission for udacity.com project work "PitchPerfect“ during my iOS developer nanodegree certification program.

-# Udacity-Pitch_perfect
+# APP-description
-an iPhone app that will allow users to record their voice and will then modulate the recorded audio to sound like a Chipmunk or Darth Vader.
-This app will also let the user speed up or slow down the rate of playback, and experience fun echo and reverb effects.
+ This app records a conversation with you and a friend and plays it back to make you sound like a chipmunk or Darth Vader!
+Currently Six different Voice-Effects are supported.